 Ethics and Compliance Review Committee

 We have an established Ethics and Compliance Review Committee that meets on a regular basis.
 This committee monitors and supports business and functional unit compliance with the regulatory mandates that directly impact daily operations (for example, regulations governing government contracts or disposal of product components).
-The committee includes membership from the full range of corporate functions and each business unit.
-Due to complexity and multiplicity of regulations concerning labor and employment, we maintain a separate committee specifically focused on this area.
+The committee includes senior leaders who span the full range of corporate functions and business units.
+Due to the complexity and multiplicity of regulations concerning labor and employment, we maintain a separate committee specifically focused on this area.
 That committee also meets regularly.

 Employees have a right to know and understand the behaviors the company expects of them.
-We communicate our expectations through ongoing annual education and training initiatives, which we customize based on the particular employee group and method we use to deliver the content.
-Each year, we provide foundational or comprehensive training in certain significant compliance topics applicable to all employees as well as abbreviated training that reviews the highlights of the in-depth courses given the previous year.
-We also provide refresher awareness communications to remind employees of the essential elements of the foundational and abbreviated courses delivered in the preceding years.
+We communicate our expectations through ongoing annual education and training initiatives, which we customize to fit the needs of individual employee groups using a variety of content delivery methods.
+Each year, we provide foundational or comprehensive training in certain significant compliance topics applicable to all as well as abbreviated training that reviews the highlights of the in-depth courses given the previous year.
+We also provide refresher communications to remind employees of the essential elements of courses delivered in preceding years.
 New employees receive introductory compliance training related to their jobs, and are then enrolled the following year in the courses given to the general employee population.
 This cyclical approach helps employees to keep thinking about key requirements on a regular basis.
 Our annual training material is available in multiple languages.

 In addition to our standard courses, we offer a variety of awareness initiatives and video vignettes.
 Our “Setting the Right Tone (Tone at the Middle)” program assists our middle managers to create their own compliance messages for their employees.
 And for employees who do not have access to computers, managers provide monthly huddle training on topics covered in our Business Practices Guidelines.